GustavoHBDuarte/Metabolomics_PK_proj/README.md

 The overall data analysis pipeline applied was:

-1. Data preparation for elastic net regression
+1. Data preparation for elastic net regression (data scaling)
 2. Basic data inspection (checking number of missing values, correlation analysis, box plot of features before and after scaling, and histogram of scaled features)
 3. Machine learning modeling (application of elastic net regressor)
 4. Feature selection to improving the model (removal of features with zero coefficients)